Art Guard FAQs

 Q. What is the major difference between the MAP System and MAP sensors programmed into a conventional control panel?

 A. The biggest distinction is that the MAP System is a plug-and-play system.
 Sensors are shipped pre-enrolled in the panel, which can simply be plugged into a power outlet and connected to a router for primary IP communication with cellular as back-up or as the primary communications.
 A Wi-Fi card is optional.
 No security installer is necessary.
 And the MAP System must be monitored.
 The MAP System is intended largely for private residences, galleries and small institutional facilities where the convenience of a self-managed system is preferred.
+It’s also ideal for traveling shows with the only change being the monitoring address.

 Q. Can the MAP System talk to my main security system?